SEXUAL HARRASSMENT, SEXUAL MISCONDUCT, DATING VIOLENCE, DOMESTIC VIOLENCE AND STALKING POLICY

 This policy also covers a person whose incapacity results from mental disability, sleep, involuntary physical restraint, or from the taking of rape drugs.
 Possession, use and/or distribution of any of these substance, including Rohypnol, Ketomine, GHB, Burundanga, etc. is prohibited, and administering one of these drugs to another students is a violation of this policy.
 More information on these drugs can be found at http://www.911rape.org/

 Proceeding - the instituting or carrying on of the student conduct process.
-A violation of the Conduct Code is resolved through a student conduct meeting, or proceeding.
+A violation of the Student Code of Conduct is resolved through a student conduct meeting, or proceeding.

 Reporting Party – the person alleging a violation of policy